Adding custom fonts in Elementor has never been easier!

 Video: Custom Fonts in Elementor Tutorial

-To kick this off; in your dashboard go to Elementor and click on the Custom Fonts option (00:27).
+To add font to Elementor go to your WordPress dashboard and under Elementor click on the Custom Fonts option (00:27).

 This will take you to the Custom Fonts page where you can click Add New to add a new font (00:29).